nipy/mindboggle/LABELS.rst

     to form single middle frontal region (3).
 (4) Opercular (18), orbital (19), and triangular (20) inferior frontal regions
     combined to form a single inferior frontal region (18).

-This is a perfectly reasonable aggregation of these regions and is the one reflected in the sulcus/region pairings below.
+Jason Tourville: "This is a perfectly reasonable aggregation of these regions and is the one reflected in the sulcus/region pairings below.
 An alternative breakdown would be to lump 19 with lateral orbitofrontal cortex (12) and use the anterior horizontal ramus of the sylvian fissure as the boundary between 18 and 12.
-Anatomically, both aggregations are defensible but one or the other may suit your needs better.
+Anatomically, both aggregations are defensible but one or the other may suit your needs better."

-Jason Tourville:  "Regarding the lack of a full, consistent sulcal anterior boundary for the inferior frontal gyrus:
+Regarding the lack of a full, consistent sulcal anterior boundary for the inferior frontal gyrus:
-This will be the case for several regions, i.e., in practice, many boundaries are not formed by sulci but instead require "jumps" across gyri (paths along regions of different direction curvature).
-This can be variable, (e.g., the precentral sulcus is consistently formed by 2 or more disconnected components) or implicit in the definition of the boundary (e.g., the anterior boundary between orbital inferior frontal gyrus (19) and rostral middle frontal gyrus (27) requires a "jump" over the lateral orbital gyrus.
+"This will be the case for several regions, i.e., in practice, many boundaries are not formed by sulci but instead require "jumps" across gyri (paths along regions of different direction curvature).
+This can be variable, (e.g., the precentral sulcus is consistently formed by 2 or more disconnected components) or implicit in the definition of the boundary (e.g., the anterior boundary between orbital inferior frontal gyrus (19) and rostral middle frontal gyrus (27) requires a "jump" over the lateral orbital gyrus."

-Below, I note with a '*' those boundaries given principally by a sulcal fundus but which frequently require "jumps" across gyri.
+"Below, I note with a '*' those boundaries given principally by a sulcal fundus but which frequently require "jumps" across gyri.
 I handle separately definitions that explicitly rely on non-fundus boundaries, i.e., those that rely on the margins of sulcal banks."